J. B. Matthews: McCarthyism

 In June 1953, Matthews was appointed as research director to Senator Joseph McCarthy's Senate Committee on Government Operations and its Permanent Subcommittee on Investigations.
 The choice was a controversial one given Matthews' high-profile role in exposing Communists, which had made him a target of many on the left.
 The appointment to the McCarthy committee's staff coincidentally coincided with the appearance of a provocative article by Matthews in the July 1953 issue of The American Mercury, entitled "Reds in Our Churches".
 In this article, Matthews claimed "the largest single group supporting the Communist apparatus in the United States today is composed of Protestant clergymen."

+One of the clergymen attacked was the Methodist bishop of Washington DC, G. Bromley Oxnam, a friend of Harry Byrd.
+The Senate Minority Leader Lyndon Johnson told Hubert Humphrey that attacking one of Byrd's friends would be the "beginning of the end for McCarthy.
+On the floor of the Senate Byrd demanded that Matthews "give names and facts to sustain his charges or stand convicted as a cheap demagogue.
+Other Southern Democrat members of the conservative coalition that controlled the Senate, such as Stennis and Maybank also attacked McCarthy.

 These published charges enraged the ranking Democratic member of McCarthy's committee, Senator John McClellan of Arkansas, who together with his colleagues, Stuart Symington and Henry "Scoop" Jackson, marched into McCarthy's office and demanded that Matthews be fired.
 McCarthy refused and reiterated his support for Matthews.

 The fight between Republican committee chair McCarthy and the Democrats over Matthews exploded into page one national news.
 Officials of the National Council of Churches, the United Lutheran Church, and the Southern Baptist Convention issued statements denouncing the Matthews appointment, and letters and telegrams opposing Matthews began to pour into congressional offices.

 On July 7, 1953, the committee battled for 90 minutes over the appointment, with McCarthy refusing to back away from Matthews and claiming that he was a "non-professional" member of the staff that could be hired or fired at his sole discretion, while the Democratic minority cited the provisions of the Legislative Reorganization Act of 1946, which placed the hiring and firing of committee staff within the purview of the majority of the committee.